Upper Mustang 4,200m

 Overnight in Pokhara.

-• Day 3 Fly to Jomsom
+• Day 3 Pokhara - Jomsom - Kagbeni (2,800m)

-Fly from Pokhara to Jomsom (approximately 20 minutes).
+Early morning fly from Pokhara to Jomsom (approximately 20 minutes).
 Jomsom is the starting point for your trek.

 Once in Jomsom, you’ll begin your trek to Kagbeni (2,800m).
 It’s a 3-4 hour trek and a nice introduction to the region.